sage-code/maj/basic.md

 * ubi tu ser'ure? = where are you from?

 **longer form**
-* ubi ser la loca que tu joc'ure? = where is the place you are plaing?
+* ubi ser tsu loca que ty joc'ure? = where is the place you are plaing?
-* ubi ser la loca que ne and'ure? = where is the place we  are going?
+* ubi ser tsu loca que ny and'ure? = where is the place we  are going?

 **expressions**

-* de ubi la ubi? = from where to where!
+* von ubi tsu ubi? = from where to where!
-* de hir la der! = from here to there!
+* von hir tsu der! = from here to there!
-* de loca que tu picu!  = from where you like!
+* von loca que ty picu!  = from where you like!